kenkov/kovot/docs/mod.md

 `generater_responses` method method a List of `Response` objects.

-For example, Echo `Mod` can be implemented as follows;
+For example, `EchoMod` can be implemented as follows;

 ```py
 from kovot import Response